cnnrbrn/noob-nerds-content/javascript/objects/accessing-properties-with-dot-notation.md

 }
 ```

-we could access its `id` property and assign it to a variable like this:
+we can access its `id` property and assign it to a variable like this:

 ```js
 const producId = product.id;
 ```

-We could access its `price` property and assign it to a variable like this:
+We can access its `price` property and assign it to a variable like this:

 ```js
 const producPrice = product.price;